propalparolnapervom/CLOUD/AWS/Security- Identity - Compliance/AWS Identity Access Management (IAM).md

 **Identity Access Management (IAM)** allows you to manage users and their access to the AWS console.

+IAM is universal: it doesn't apply to any specific region.

-Activate **Multi-Factor Authentication (MFA)** on your AWS root account to add another layer of protection to help keep your account secure.
+Activate **Multi-Factor Authentication (MFA)** on your *AWS root account* to add another layer of protection to help keep your account secure.
 Learn More

 **IAM roles**